/ /

 Earth & Beyond

 The lifespan of this early sci-fi MMO from Westwood Studios and EA was cut mercilessly short just two years after its 2002 launch.
-The game has since been revived by the team at Net-7, where the game can be enjoyed once more with new features and seasonal events.
+The game has since been revived by the team at Net-7, where it can be enjoyed once more with new features and seasonal events.

 Earth Eternal